 There are times when it’s logistically easier, or even necessary, to use a pet shipping company to fly your pet.
 For instance, if you’re moving country and have already sold your car, is it possible for you to still transport your dog to the airport, or perhaps a freight terminal?
 (Freight facilities are usually nowhere near public transport options!)

 When we first flew our dog from Sydney to Madrid, we were in this situation, especially as we couldn’t take him on trains in Sydney.
-It was a lot easier to have a pet transport company pick him up from our door, especially as he needed a health check at the airport the day before the flight.
+It was a lot easier to have an animal transport company pick him up from our door, especially as he needed a health check at the airport the day before the flight.

 2. Familiarity with the Rules